nirgal/pgsf/README.rst

 Have a single command that runs query_bulk.py + download.py + csv_to_postgres

 Check how many records would be fetch by a query_poll_table, and switch to query if it's above a certain limit.

-Add a hook or something to tune permissions after a table is created.